-A Better Nectar is an expansive multisensory installation through which the tender co-evolutionary communication between flowering plants and their pollinators is unearthed.
+The traveling exhibition a better nectar is an expansive multisensory installation through which the tender co-evolutionary communication between flowering plants and their pollinators is unearthed.
 Rath creates an immersive rhythmic experience, using sculpture light, and sound, to consider how bumblebees learn and remember multisensory floral signals to find better nectar.

+A Better Nectar was originally organized by the artist and curator Kristina Newhouse of the University Art Museum, California State University, Long Beach.
 The project is an interdisciplinary undertaking between the artist and her collaborators, CSU departments of Music and Education, and some of the countries leading and most innovative bee scientists.
 Generous support for the exhibition is provided by Lauren Bon and The Metabolic Studio, The Peter S. Reed Foundation, The Elizabeth Firestone Graham Foundation, and a Mid-Career Fellowship for the artist from the California Community Foundation.

 A 96 page catalog was designed by Casa Marengo, edited by curator Kristina Newhouse and features the artist’s process and essays by Dr. Anne Leonard and Dr. Antonia Szabari and Dr. Natania Meeker, co-authors of Who Will Remember Us, Plants and the Archive (Edinburgh University Press).
 The catalog is available through the artist and the publisher, University Art Museum, CSULB.